Sort it Out: Labs Event

 Whether you’re new to the concept of green research or looking to enhance your knowledge of environmental sustainability in the lab, the Green Research Workshop is for you.

-UBC’s Okanagan campus Department of Risk Management Services and the Okanagan Sustainability Office held a Green Research Workshop November 15.
+UBC’s Okanagan campus Department of Health, Safety and Environment Services and the Okanagan Sustainability Office held a Green Research Workshop November 15.

 The 2011 workshop’s focus is on wastes and how we can reduce, re-use or turn them into resources.